kotalco/docs/ethereum/public.md

 ## Deploy Rinkeby Node

-{% hint style="warning" %}
-Kotal will reject your node if you set both `spec.genesis` and `spec.network`.
-Use `spec.network` if you're joining a public network, or use `spec.genesis` if you're joining private network.
-{% endhint %}

 Rinkeby is a Proof of Authority public Ethereum test network, used by developers to test their dApps.